Tokyo Tech provides an education system in which students can choose their field of study, academic path, and career goals on their own initiative.

 Students carry out their bachelor's independent research project in the laboratory of a faculty member (assigned to the department) of their choice.

 In the graduate program, students are affiliated with a school and department, and select a graduate major.
 A professional master's program is also available.
 In the master's program, students are free to choose whether to take the entrance examination for the same department in which they studied their bachelor's program, or for another department.

 In order to solve the problems in our global society, we cannot limit ourselves to one field of expertise, but must utilize knowledge from a variety of fields.
 Tokyo Tech offers interdisciplinary graduate majors that span multiple schools or departments and fuse different fields into a newly established discipline.

-In the Graduate Program, students study specialized courses, perform research in the laboratory, and compose a thesis in the graduate major of their choice.
+In the graduate program, students study specialized courses, conduct research in the laboratory, and compose a thesis in the graduate major of their choice.

 Focused Option (Common to the Master's Program and Doctoral Program)

 This is the most common practice at Tokyo Tech, where students concentrate on their major studies.

 Students systematically learn fields outside of their major studies.
 All major fields of study have minor curriculum intended for students in other majors.
 Students who obtain the required credits for the minor will receive a certificate of completion.